 “I know Tim Brown,” Gruden said.
 “I got a great history with him.
 I know what an unbelievable player he was.
 When you start throwing around Tim Brown’s name and you say you’re breaking Tim Brown’s record, you’re in rare territory.”

 Derek Carr and Josh Jacobs also got in on the mix, reaching record milestones.
-Jacobs went above the 1,000-yard rushing threshold in back-to-back seasons — an accomplishment that hadn’t been reached since Marcus Allen did so in 1983 and 1984.
+Jacobs went above the 1,000-yard rushing threshold in back-to-back seasons — an accomplishment that hasn’t been reached by a Raiders running back since Marcus Allen did so in 1983 and 1984.
 Adding to the list of achievements, Carr reached 4,000 passing yards for the third consecutive season — a feat that no other Raiders passer has ever done.

 “Josh Jacobs going for over 1,000 yards in back-to-back seasons,” Gruden said when talking highly about his second-year running back.
 “First time since Marcus Allen.
 It excites me to hear those names again.
 And then Derek Carr throwing for over 4,000 yards.
 No ones ever done that three years in a row in Raider history.
 Our kicker broke Sebastian Janikowski’s all-time record, so there were some positive things that happened this season.
 I’m going to enjoy the moment.”